-Jilg was kind enough to share insights into his collaboration with The Spice Table, and into this special beer.
+Jilg was kind enough to share insights into his collaboration with The Spice Table and this special beer.
 “Bryant has been one of the few people in the L.A. scene that has gone out of his way to champion what we do,” says Jilg.
 “He had an appreciation for our beer before The Spice Table opened, and we spent quite a bit of time talking about beer, hospitality and food pairings.”
 Jilg had plenty of opportunities to eat The Spice Table’s food and hang out with Bryant Ng and sous chef Bonnie Jiang, and when the “end was defined,” he expressed an interest in producing a beer to honor their relationship that included “spices that fit with the beer palate and played a big role in the cuisine.”
 The result was Death By Train, a blend of three Craftsman beers produced in the past few months, plus spice infusions.

 “Originally we wanted to have smoke as part of the beer because the grill plays such a role in the food there,” says Jilg.
 “We used smoked black lager to get a little bit of smokiness in the background.
 We used Edgar’s Ale [named for Edgar Allan Poe], because Ed has death in it, conceptually.
 And then we ended up adding some Poppyfields [Pale Ale] because the beer was getting too heavy and didn’t have the liveliness the beer needed the to carry the spices.”
 Spices included star anise, Szechuan peppercorns, coriander, and cardamom seed.